Day 1 | Day 2 | Day 3 | Day 4 | Dog Houses

 Paw tip: A proper lunch on the way home might be the best tonic to soften your reentry to life back home.
 Heading west, the Coulter Café & General Store is a gold nugget in tiny and charming Coulterville, with a metro foodie menu and gorgeous dog-delightful patio.
 Southbound travelers can pull over in Fish Camp for al Fido lunch at Timberloft Pizzeria at Tenaya Lodge with its brick-oven artisanal pizzas.

-Finding the perfect dog house can be a challenge in some destinations, but Yosemite Mariposa County has a bounty of pet-friendly places to stay, ranging from four-diamond resorts to beautiful vacation rentals.
-Book early to max your Yosemite Mariposa County lodging options!
+Finding the perfect dog friendly hotel can be a challenge in some destinations, but Yosemite Mariposa County has a bounty of pet-friendly places to stay, ranging from four-diamond resorts to beautiful vacation rentals.
+Book early to find pet friendly hotels near Yosemite National Park!

 Winner of a Sunset Travel Award for Best Resort for Pets, Tenaya Lodge at Yosemite is located in Fish Camp, just a few miles from Yosemite’s South Gate entrance and set among 50 wild acres of Sierra National Forest.
 Stay in a dog-friendly Explorer Cabin and roll over with joy.
 Tenaya Lodge’s fetching accommodations, amenities and packages even include dog massage with organic paw balm at the property’s renowned Ascent Spa.